ben-j-barlow/clustree/README.md

 **Functionality: Implemented**

 * Directed graph representing clustree.
 Nodes are parsed images and node information is encoded by a border surronding the image.
-* Data and images provided directly or through a path to parent directory.
+* Loading: Data provided directly or through a path to parent directory.
+Images provided through a path to parent directory.
-* Edge and node color can correspond to one of: #samples that pass through edge/node, cluster resolution `K`, or a fixed color.
+* Appearance: Edge and node color can correspond to one of: #samples that pass through edge/node, cluster resolution `K`, or a fixed color.
 In the case of node color, a column name in the data and aggregate function can be used too.
 Use of column name and #samples creates a continuous colormap, whilst the other options result in discrete colors.
-* Reingold-Tilford algorithm used for node positioning.
+* Layout: Reingold-Tilford algorithm used for node positioning.
 Not recommended for kk > 12 due to memory bottleneck in igraph dependency.
 * Legend: demonstration of node / edge color.

 **Functionality: To Add**

 * Legend: demonstration of transparency of edges.
-* Bespoke implementation of Reingold-Tilford algorithm to overcome dependency's memory bottleneck.
+* Layout: Bespoke implementation of Reingold-Tilford algorithm to overcome dependency's memory bottleneck.

 ## Usage